eoway/tall-trees-research/README.md

 ## Organization of this repo:

 - Draft manuscript is in main folder
-- Data folder contains data for all analyses
+- Data is in Google Drive Tall_trees_research folder
 - Scripts for data cleaning and analyses are in separately labeled folders
 - Papers folder contains references for tall trees manuscript and other background reading